FriendsOfAkeneo/CustomEntityBundle/Resources/doc/crud_interface.rst

   The template of the action
 row_actions
-  An array of action types available for each row on the grid mass_actions
+  An array of action types available for each row on the grid quick_create
-  An array of available mass action types quick_create
    True if the create action should be displayed in a lightbox. *(Requires the use of the **pim_custom_entity.action.quick_create** service for the create action)*